luismaf/bluetooth-dual-boot/README.md

 # Bluetooth-dual-boot
-This will help you to setup a Bluetooth device in Linux (Ubuntu 21.04) and Windows 10 without having to pair it on every boot. *If you have more than one BT device is useful to prior remove them all and add them one by one.*
+This will help you to setup a Bluetooth device in dual boot: Linux (Ubuntu 21.04) and Windows 10 without having to pair it on every boot. *If you have more than one BT device is useful to prior remove them all and add them one by one.*

  1. Pair it in Ubuntu, reboot.
  2. Pair it on Windows.
 Yes, this will remove the paring in Ubuntu, just carry on.